zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 == Changelog ==

+= 0.3.5 =
+Added option to show only simple file-upload button in lieu of dropzone via simple_file_upload_button="True" shortcode attribute.
 = 0.3.4 =
 Added feature to customize labels and texts (see here: https://wordpress.org/support/topic/custom-text-translation).
 This will likely be replaced in future versions by a central customization admin page.
 = 0.3.3 =